 We’re confident that we can break this impasse.
 Our objective at Determinate Systems is to enable people across the software world to reap the many benefits of Nix without nearly as much effort—and occasional pain—as Nix has demanded in the past.
 In some cases, that will mean that we improve the experience of using Nix itself by contributing to the Nix ecosystem.
 But in other cases it will mean giving users access to Nix’s wonderful features without requiring them to use it directly, letting Nix quietly do its vital work in the background while exposing few if any internals.

 We love Nix because it solves a wide range of problems with aplomb.
 Those who have used it directly—to build a package, to configure a NixOS system, to create a development environment—have a keen sense of its power.
 But we know that it isn’t reasonable to make learning and struggling with Nix a condition of benefiting from it.
 All programming languages and paradigms require an investment, but Nix is meant to facilitate software development, not be the center of attention.
 It’s supposed to help you write, distribute, and deploy Rust, Go, Python, JavaScript, and others.
-Helping those who have already invested in Nix is very much part of our mission—but so is helping those who want a better way to ship software without taking on a new learning project.
+Helping those who have already invested in Nix is a significant part of our mission—but so is helping those who want a better way to ship software without taking on a new learning project.

 A representative problem